Hewlett Packard Enterprise Co Annual Shareholders Meeting Transc

-Patricia F. Russo - Hewlett Packard Enterprise Company - Non Executive Chairman
+Patricia F. Russo - Hewlett Packard Enterprise Company - Independent Non Executive Chairman

+Good morning, and welcome.
+I'm Pat Russo, Chair of the Board of Hewlett Packard Enterprise.
+Thank you for joining us for HPE's 2022 Annual Shareholder Meeting.
+The meeting is now called to order.

 Hewlett Packard Enterprise Co Annual Shareholders Meeting Transcript